sanardicat/react/README.md

     type:
     rfce

-    and it will bring up the boilerpalte for a new component
+    and it will bring up the boilerplate for a new component